 If you’re wondering how to create a winning resume to go along with your cover letter, we created a guide that will help you do that.

 Write an introductory paragraph

-Start with a strong sentence that explains what position you’re applying for and shows the interest you have in the company and the job.
+Good cover letter examples start with a strong sentence that explains what position you’re applying for and shows the interest you have in the company and the job.
 Keep in mind that you only have a few seconds to grab the attention of the hiring manager, so don’t start with a generic statement like “Please accept this letter as an application for the role of…”.
 Instead, mention why you want to work for the organization and what makes the company unique to you.